 Professional dental care

-The dental professional will explain the importance of oral hygiene and how to brush and floss effectively.
+Once they have cleaned a person’s teeth, the dental professional will explain the importance of oral hygiene and how to brush and floss effectively.

-Some dental problems, such as crooked teeth, badly fitted crowns or bridges, may make it harder to properly remove plaque and tartar.
-They may also irritate the gums.
+Fixing any damaged teeth also contributes to oral hygiene.
+Some dental problems, such as crooked teeth, badly fitted crowns, or bridges, may make it harder to remove plaque and tartar properly.
+They can also irritate the gums.

-- use an electric toothbrush
+- using an electric toothbrush

 - abscess or infection in the gingiva or jaw bone

-- periodontitis, a more serious condition that can lead to loss of bone and teeth
+- periodontitis — a more serious condition that can lead to loss of bone and teeth

-- recurrent gingivitis.
+- recurrent gingivitis

 - trench mouth, where bacterial infection leads to ulceration of the gums